thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Torsion/description.md

 <a id="t_springFD_Diag"></a>
 ___

-## Torsion spring moment-deflection diagram
+## Torsion spring variable names on Moment-Deflection diagram

                  |                /
          M_2 ----|---------------/